JDoYo/saveyourself/<SaveYourself>_Project Management.md

 Code: Wrote all of the code that was required to create the application.

-Meetings: Attended all of the meetings held.
+Meetings: Attended all of the meetings that were held.

 **Melva Matthews:**